open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

 The OpenTelemetry Collector recently went through a security audit sponsored by the [CNCF](https://www.cncf.io/), facilitated by [OSTIF](https://ostif.org/), and performed by [7ASecurity](https://7asecurity.com/).
-As part of this process we recently published a security advisory related to a [DoS vulnerability](/blog/2024/cve-2024-36129/) that was [fully addressed in v0.102.1](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.102.1).
+As part of this process we published a security advisory related to a
+[DoS vulnerability](/blog/2024/cve-2024-36129/) that was [fully addressed in v0.102.1](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.102.1).